Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/07-experiments-page.md

 Each row shows the experiment name, description, tags, creation time, and whether the experiment is currently active.

 Click an experiment name to open that experiment.
-Use **More actions** for experiment-specific actions available in the UI.

 ## Using tags